Crousus/senty-kafka/README_v02.md

 Next, fire up the docker container from `/docker` with the command: `docker-compose -f docker-compose.yml up --build`

+Warning: This will take very long (depending on internet 20-30 mins because 20 containers), and eat around 70 GB of your disk space.
+Plus your RAM will be used to 100% if you have 16 GB.
+Don't run it with less.
+32 GB would be ideal.

+//TODO SPLIT Services?

 ### Backend Services

 Following this, activate the following services from IntelliJ: